benson-au/pokemon_sprite_diffusion/images/README.md

 Examples of image generations.
-We have chosen the best examples produced by the model.
+We import the model and start generating images with torch.manual_seed(2).